Discover the latest news updates, experiences and more at the V&A Waterfront

 Alfred Mall: 10AM – 7PM (Mon-Sun)

 Jazz music has been an integral part of social gatherings in South Africa, particularly in urban areas like Cape Town.
 It is weaved into the fabric of the city.
 Both food and jazz are platforms of expression linked to culture, history and commentary.
-At Makers Landing this Winter, we want to create a vibrant, intimate atmosphere that brings people together by converging live music and food resulting in an enjoyable multi-sensory experience.
+At Makers Landing this Summer, we want to create a vibrant, intimate atmosphere that brings people together by converging live music and food resulting in an enjoyable multi-sensory experience.